vigindian/ansible-automation/readme.md

 ```

 ### 3.2.
 Collate Output
-- This playbook uses Ansible Tower's facts cache to gather facts from all hosts.
+- This playbook [collate_output](./playbooks/collate_output.yml) uses Ansible Tower's facts cache to gather facts from all hosts.
-- The 'outputMode' variable in the playbook controls if Ansible job output will be in json or csv format.
+- The 'outputMode' variable in the playbook controls if Ansible job output will be in json or csv format:
+  - json: prints json output in Ansible job log.
+  - csv: uses [ansible_json_to_csv.py](./utilities/ansible_json_to_csv.py) to convert json value in Facts to csv.
 - This task does not make a remote connection to the target hosts.
 - Sample Output (csv):
 ```